Freakwill/pyrimidine/docs/source/Customization.md

 # Customization

-In this section, We take a deeper look at customization
+In this section, we present more complicated examples.

 ## Simulated Annealing Algorithm
 See the following code for SA Algorithm.
 The standard SA is an iteration of one solution.
 Hence we inherit it from `FitnessModel` instead of `PopulationModel`